 So, is something possible to be done and save the business from fraud or theft?
-Unfortunately, there is no perfect solution; however, there are certain practices that help to lower the risk level during credit cards and debit cards processing through a website shopping cart, if followed the right way.
+Unfortunately, there is no perfect solution; however, there are certain practices that help to lower the risk level during debit and credit card payment processing through a website shopping cart, if followed the right way.

 Let us take a look at 10 ways that are proven to keep you secure while accepting credit cards online.

 1. Take complete information from the cardholder: Shopping cart must require details like name, phone number, email address and personal address.
 Follow-up with phone call is important if billing address and shipping address are different.
 In case of inability to reach out to the customers or if there seems something doubtful behind the address, it is suggested not to proceed with the transaction.

 2. Always cross-check card information: Ask for the account number, its expiration date and security code.
 Expiration date and card security code have to be included with transaction authorization.
 The transaction must be canceled if either of them does not match or a negative response is received.

 3. Authorize every transaction: For every transaction, you must receive an approved electronic authorization.